• Skip to primary navigation

 What’s better cured or uncured bacon?

 And, finally, to take this chowder to the next level, I had to add bits of crispy bacon!
-For the healthiest bacon, find one that is uncured and nitrate free.
+For better-for-you bacon, find one that is uncured and nitrate free.
 For this chowder, I used sugar free bacon from US Wellness Meats.
 Yes, that’s right; no sugar just great flavor.

 You can order directly online from their website to have it delivered to your door.
 How easy is that?